Bathurst, New South Wales: Motorsport

 In the 21st century, Bathurst is known for motorsport, being the site of the Mount Panorama motor racing circuit.
 It hosts the Bathurst 12 Hour motor race each February, the Bathurst Motor Festival every Easter, and the Bathurst 1000 motor race each October.
 During these times, the population swells with tourists.
 The circuit is a public road when not being used for racing and is a popular tourist attraction for visitors to the city.
 Bathurst has a long history of racing, beginning with motorcycle racing from 1911.
 From 1931 to 1938, motorcycle racing was conducted at the Old Vale Circuit before moving to the newly created Mount Panorama Circuit in 1938.
 On 16 April 1938, Mount Panorama attracted 20,000 spectators to its first race, The Australian Tourist Trophy and in 2006 the crowd figure reached 194,000 for the 3-day Bathurst 1000 event.

 A group known as 'Mount Panorama Second Circuit Action Group' is promoting and lobbying to incorporate additional track and facilities into the existing circuit to capture additional events and increase the use of the facility.

 Beside the circuit is the National Motor Racing Museum.
 This museum was built to encourage visitors to the circuit all year round and includes motor cycles and cars, representing the racing history of Bathurst.
 Peter Brock, the race car driver, was synonymous with Mount Panorama racing and a memorial sculpture dedicated to him, is located in the museum grounds.

 Sport

-Sports in general are well supported by the Bathurst community.
-The Bathurst Regional Council and NSW State Government have contributed significant funds over the past decade to build new facilities, such as a new heated Aquatic Centre, an Indoor Sports Stadium, Hockey Complex and major upgrade of the track, new pit complex and spectator facilities at the Mount Panorama circuit.
-The Hockey Complex is an advanced facility which includes water and sand based fields as well as numerous grass fields.
+Sports facilities in Bathurst include an aquatic center, an indoor sports stadium, hockey complex and the Mount Panorama circuit.
+The hockey complex includes water- and sand-based fields as well as grass fields.

 The city provides dedicated sports facilities for motor racing, Rugby League (part of Group 10), Rugby Union, Australian Rules, Athletics, Cricket, Netball, Tennis, Football and Touch Football.
 There are over 70 different sporting groups and organisations in the region from the Academy of Dance, croquet, aero, pony clubs, through to the football, rugby, cricket and cycling.
 Cycling is increasingly considered a speciality sport of the Bathurst Region with ideal road and community facilities around the city.
 The Bathurst Cycling Club is one of the oldest sports clubs in Australia founded in 1884.